-- We start with introducing hybrid systems on a number of examples in Chapter 2. - In Chapter 3 we recall some automata-based modeling approaches for discrete systems, in the absence of dynamic behavior.
+- In Chapter 2 we recall some automata-based modeling approaches for discrete systems, in the absence of dynamic behavior.
 We use labeled state transition systems (Kripke structures) to model finite-state systems, and labeled transition systems to model general discrete systems with possibly infinite state spaces.
-We define the temporal logics LTL, CTL, and CTL to specify properties of discrete systems, and give a short introduction to (explicit) CTL model checking for labeled state transition systems. - We discuss discrete-time systems in a nutshell in Chapter 4 before we deal with continuous-time systems in the following chapters. - Timed automata [AD94, BK08], extending discrete systems with a notion of time, are introduced in Chapter 5.
+We define the temporal logics LTL, CTL, and CTL to specify properties of discrete systems, and give a short introduction to (explicit) CTL model checking for labeled state transition systems.
+We also discuss discrete-time systems in a nutshell in Chapter 2.4 before we deal with continuous-time systems in the following chapters. - We introduce hybrid systems and as a modeling language hybrid automata in Chapter 3.
+In the following chapters we consider different subclasses of hybrid automata with increasing expressive power, and methods for their safety analysis. - Timed automata [AD94, BK08], extending discrete systems with a notion of time, are introduced in Chapter 4.
 We use the timed temporal logic TCTL to specify properties of timed automata.
 We show that the validity of TCTL properties for timed automata is decidable by giving the standard model checking algorithm.

 - Timed automata are quite restrictive in their modeling power.
-In Chapter 6 we define rectangular automata, a bit more general class, which is at the boundary of decidability: though checking TCTL properties of initial rectangular automata is a decidable problem, relaxing any of the restrictions on the expressivity of the modeling language leads to undecidability.
-We give the decidability proof following [HKPV98] in form of a reduction to TCTL model checking for timed automata. - In Chapter ?? we elaborate on the above-mentioned border of decidability and give some undecidability results via selected reduction proofs from [HKPV98] and [ACH+95] for different model classes. - Even if the reachability problem for more expressive modeling formalisms for hybrid systems is in general undecidable, we need them to model more complex systems without too strong abstraction.
+In Chapter 5 we define rectangular automata, a bit more general class, which is at the boundary of decidability: though checking TCTL properties of initial rectangular automata is a decidable problem, relaxing any of the restrictions on the expressivity of the modeling language leads to undecidability.
+We give the decidability proof following [HKPV98] in form of a reduction to TCTL model checking for timed automata. - Even if the reachability problem for more expressive modeling formalisms for hybrid systems is in general undecidable, we need them to model more complex systems without too strong abstraction.
 Though undecidability implies that we cannot give any complete model checking algorithm for them, there might exist useful incomplete algorithms for their analysis.
-Such a more expressive model class is given by linear hybrid automata1, being the subject of Chapter 7.
+Such a more expressive model class is given by linear hybrid automata I1, being the subject of Chapter 6.
 They are particularly interesting, because the bounded reachability problem (reachability within a fixed finite number of steps) is still decidable and efficiently computable for this class.
-We discuss a fixed-point-based algorithm from [ACH+95] and mention some approximation and abstraction techniques. - To model hybrid systems more precisely, in Chapter 8 we introduce hybrid automata.
-The dynamics in these models is specified by ordinary differential equations, which might be linear or non-linear.
-The reachability analysis for hybrid automata requires special (overapproximative) representation techniques for state sets.
+We discuss a fixed-point-based algorithm from [ACH+95] and mention some approximation and abstraction techniques. - To increase the expressive power of modeling, in Chapter 7 we introduce linear hybrid automata II.
+The dynamics in these models is specified by linear ordinary differential equations.
+The reachability analysis for hybrid automata requires special (over-approximative) representation techniques for state sets.
 We discuss representations by different geometric objects like convex polyhedra, oriented rectangular hulls, zonotopes, support functions and orthogonal polyhedra.
-Using such representations, we discuss an incomplete fixed-point-based algorithm for the reachability analysis of hybrid automata.
+Using such representations, we discuss an incomplete overapproximative fixed-point-based algorithm for reachability analysis.